arjunp8822/contacts-application/README.md

 One of the main challenges I ran into was filtering.
 As I have split the data into people and companies, filtering became a little challenging.
 I overcame this by writing clean code with comments, ensuring there were no bugs present.

+If I had more time on this challenge and additional data, I would improve the project by adding pagination.
+I would also create context for global states and add a backend with authentication.

 At the end of the day, the technologies implemented in this project are React and a significant amount of VanillaJS, JSX, and CSS.
 I chose to use the `create-react-app` boilerplate to minimize initial setup and invest more time in diving into weird technological rabbit holes.